Agios Pharmaceuticals, Inc.

 Scan Results

 Daily timeframeAgios Pharmaceuticals, Inc., a biopharmaceutical company, discovers and develops medicines in the field of cellular metabolism in the United States.
-The $1.70B market capitalization puts AGIO squarely in small-cap range for its industry.
+Valued at $2.36B, AGIO is a mid-cap name in its sector.
 Its lead product includes PYRUKYND (mitapivat), an activator of wild-type and mutant pyruvate kinase (PK), enzymes used for the treatment of hemolytic anemias in adults with PK deficiency.

 Market Cap